the-brain711/Fakebook/README.md

     `git clone https://github.com/the-brain711/Fakebook.git`

-2. Install all dependencies for Fakebook
+2. Make a virtual environment to manage dependencies

    `cd Fakebook`

+   `py -3 -m venv .venv`

+   `.venv\Scripts\activate`

+3. Install all dependencies for Fakebook

    `pip install -e .`

+4. Run Fakebook App (debug flag is optional)

+   `flask --app Fakebook_Project run --debug`

 # Description
 Fakebook is a facebook-like application with a focus on communication and interactivity.
 Our program will allow those wishing to interact